GinoongFlores/100-days-of-code/log.md

 ### Day 21: Feb 2, 2021 | Tuesday

-**Today's Progress**: Reading Chapter 16 of the book HTML and CSS by Jon Dukett and I just recall what I learned before in terms of positioning images in CSS
+**Today's Progress**: Reading Chapter 16 of the book HTML and CSS by Jon Dukett and I just recall what I learned before in terms of controlling images in CSS

 **Thoughts**: I wrote some code based on book where it display images horizontally and I will add some media queries to make it responsive.